-The 502 bad gateway status code belongs to the 5xx category of HTTP status codes.
+The 502 bad gateway status code error belongs to the 5xx category of HTTP status codes.
 All 5xx status codes indicate a server error, meaning the problem is within the location where the website is hosted from.
 Google will de-index pages with a 502 within days.
+Some server access may be needed to fix these problems.

 When Would You See 502 Bad Gateway?

-Users will come across a 502 bad gateway, often seen as a simple browser message, if the server received an invalid response from the upstream server it accessed while attempting to fulfil the client’s request.
+Users will come across a 502 bad gateway, often seen as a simple browser message, if the web server received an invalid response from the upstream server it accessed while attempting to fulfill the client’s request.
 Essentially, a user tried to load a page, but the browser displayed an error message because it was unable to retrieve or build the page from the server.